Nifdi01/Cancer-Segmentation/README.md

 - OpenCV for image processing operations
 - Inspired by U-Net architecture for biomedical image segmentation
 - Designed for medical imaging applications with emphasis on accuracy and interpretability

-## 📧 Contact

-For questions, issues, or contributions, please open an issue on GitHub or contact the development team.

 ---